 Lagoon example: If the “Impaired Water Body/ Watershed” column states “Colorado Lagoon,” this TMDL and its requirements are applicable to dischargers discharging directly or through an MS4 into the Colorado Lagoon.

-TMDL-specific General Permit requirements do not apply to dischargers with a Waiver or dischargers that meet the Notice of Non-Applicability (NONA) criteria.
+TMDL-specific General Permit requirements do not apply to dischargers with a waiver or dischargers that meet the Notice of Non-Applicability (NONA) criteria.

-There are currently few environmental laboratory accredited program (ELAP)-certified laboratories capable of analyzing the following compounds (e.g., chlordane, dieldrin, total PCBs, total DDTs, 4,4-DDT, PAHs) to the low concentrations for some of the NALs or NELs in Attachment H. Attachment H Section I.G.5 provides a modified compliance protocol for Responsible Dischargers for the Los Angeles Area Lakes TMDL that are required to comply with TMDL-related NELs for Chlordane, Dieldrin, and PCBs.
+There are currently few environmental laboratory accredited program (ELAP)-accredited laboratories capable of analyzing the following compounds (e.g., chlordane, dieldrin, total PCBs, total DDTs, 4,4-DDT, PAHs) to the low concentrations for some of the numeric action levels or numeric effluent limitations in Attachment H. Attachment H, Section I.G.5 provides a modified compliance protocol for Responsible Dischargers for the Los Angeles Area Lakes TMDL that are required to comply with TMDL-related numeric effluent limitations for Chlordane, Dieldrin, DDT, and PCBs.
 It is the expectation that the Water Boards will provide guidance and alternative methods for a Responsible Discharger to demonstrate compliance, if the Responsible Discharger has provided the Water Boards adequate information demonstrating that:

-It is infeasible to analyze a translated WLA using an ELAP-certified laboratory;
+It is infeasible to analyze a translated waste load allocation using an ELAP-accredited laboratory;

 The sample results would invalidate federally-required sufficiently sensitive methods; or,